 Are you looking for ways to save money on plants while still having the desert garden of your dreams?
 There are a surprising number of ways to acquire new plants at very reasonable prices or even for free.
-Learn the tips and tricks for expanding your garden on a budget here.
+Learn the tips and tricks for expanding your garden with plants that bring you joy… at prices you love!

 While I love all the plants in my desert garden, the ones I appreciate the most are the ones that I rescued, propagated, or otherwise acquired for free.
-I’m also partial to plants that turned out to be exceptional values for what I paid for them.
+I’m also partial to plants that were gifts or turned out to be exceptional values for what I paid for them.

 Find Free Plants